 Types of prenatal testing

 - Screening tests.
-Prenatal screening tests can identify whether your baby is more or less likely to have certain birth defects, many of which are inherited disorders.
+Prenatal screening tests can identify whether your baby is more or less likely to have certain birth defects, many of which are genetic disorders.
 These tests include blood tests, a specific type of ultrasound and prenatal cell-free DNA screening.
 Prenatal screening tests are usually offered during the first or second trimester.
 Screening tests can't make a definitive diagnosis.
-If you get a positive result your health care provider will discuss your options for a diagnostic test to confirm the diagnosis.
+If results indicate an increased risk for a genetic disorder, your health care provider will discuss your options for a diagnostic test to confirm the diagnosis.

 - First trimester screening tests.
 During your first trimester, your health care provider will offer a blood test and an ultrasound to measure the size of the clear space in the tissue at the back of a baby's neck (nuchal translucency).
 In Down syndrome and in certain other conditions, the nuchal translucency measurement is abnormally large.

 - Second trimester screening tests.
-During the second trimester, your health care provider will offer an additional blood test called the quad screen.
+During your second trimester, your health care provider will offer another blood test called the quad screen.
 This test measures levels of four substances in your blood.
 Results indicate your risk of carrying a baby who has certain chromosomal conditions, such as Down syndrome.
 The test can also help detect neural tube defects — serious abnormalities of the brain or spinal cord.

 See more In-depth

-- American College of Obstetricians and Gynecologists Committee on Ethics.
-ACOG Committee Opinion No. 363: Patient testing — Ethical issues in selection and counseling.
-Obstetrics and Gynecology.
-2007;109:1021.
-Reaffirmed 2012.
+- American College of Obstetricians and Gynecologists Committee on Genetics.
+Committee Opinion No. 693: Counseling about genetic testing and communication of genetic test results.
+Obstetrics & Gynecology.
+2017;129:96.

 - Frequently asked questions.
 Pregnancy FAQ165.
-Screening tests for birth defects.
-American College of Obstetricians and Gynecologists. http://www.acog.org/Patients/FAQs/Screening-Tests-for-Birth-Defects.
-Accessed July 15, 2015.
+Prenatal genetic screening tests.
+American College of Obstetricians and Gynecologists. https://www.acog.org/Patients/FAQs/Prenatal-Genetic-Screening-Tests.
+Accessed Aug.
+20, 2018.